 - Trading:

-- Those who earn their income by trading agriculture produce, have to pay standard taxes on their income
+- Those who earn their income by trading agricultural produce, have to pay standard taxes on their income

 - Export:

-- Income earned from the export of agriculture produce, could be exempt from IT if certain conditions are met
+- Income earned from the export of agricultural produce could be exempt from IT if certain conditions are met

-- Income from agriculture should be more than INR 5,000.
+- Income from agriculture is more than INR 5,000.

 - Also, Total income for the financial year, excluding agriculture income, should exceed INR 2,50,000.
-This limit will increase to 3,00,000 in case of individual who is above 60 and less 80 and will be 5,00,000 for individual who is above 80.
+This limit will increase to INR 3,00,000 in the case of an individual who is above 60 and less than 80 and will be INR 5,00,000 for an individual who is above 80.

 Calculation of Agricultural Income